jlbradley1844/jlbradley1844.github.io/_posts/2022-07-25-spirituality-definition.md

 outlook explicitly, the plain interpretation of their writings was to interpret such things as due to the actions of the spiritually enlightened in this world.
-Rumors of Baha'u'llah's miracles were purposely left undocumented, and when documented, were not translated by The Guardian.
+Rumors of Baha'u'llah's miracles were purposely left undocumented, and when documented in _The Dawnbreakers_, were not translated by The Guardian.
 Abdu'l-Baha even poses a definition of "angels" that reframes this as meaning the actions of holy people rather than disembodied entities.